Apply for Campus Climate Lab Funding

 Research awards are open to students and faculty of all BU schools and colleges.
 Proposals will be evaluated by a team of faculty and staff reviewers drawn from IGS and BU Sustainability.

-Research teams accepted into the Campus Climate Lab will be invited to participate in a luncheon to facilitate connections and exchange ideas across the diverse teams, as well as invited to events throughout the year geared toward the Institute for Global Sustainability (IGS) community.
+Research teams accepted into the Campus Climate Lab will be invited to participate in a luncheon to facilitate connections and exchange ideas across the diverse teams, as well as invited to events throughout the year geared toward the sustainability and climate research community.

 Funding